FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### My [notes on mutual information](src/MINotes.md).
 Yao Fu, 2019. [pdf](src/MINotes.pdf)
 * Many important basics and detailed discussions.
+* Clears out the definition of conditional entropy and conditional mutual information.

 #### Elements of Information Theory.
 Cover and Thomas.
 1991
 * I just read chapter 2 so I do not have much to say.
 But do read chapter 2!
 Including the problems at the end.

+#### Learning Deep Representations By Mutual Information Estimation And Maximization.
+ICLR 2019
+* R Devon Hjelm, Alex Fedorov, Samuel Lavoie-Marchildon, Karan Grewal, Phil Bachman, Adam Trischler, and Yoshua Bengio
+* In section 3.2 there is a detailed comparison between different MI estimators.
+Do take a look!

 #### MINE: Mutual Information Neural Estimation
 * R Devon Hjelm, Alex Fedorov, Samuel Lavoie-Marchildon, Karan Grewal, Phil Bachman, Adam Trischler, Yoshua Bengio